Clip path

 • Once you get a resident visa from the Department of Immigration and Emigration, you can legally start commercial operations in Sri Lanka.

 Complex visa formalities and regulations can derail your business augmentation projects.
 Therefore, you need a trustworthy ally that can offer you the best employer of record service.
-This is where Skuad comes into the picture.
-Skuad’s in-country experts are knowledgeable about Sri Lankan visa regulations.
-They will handle all your Sri Lanka work visa requirements, offering you an uncomplicated business expansion experience.
-Book a demo to understand more.

-Employment In Sri Lanka
+Employment in Sri Lanka

 Employers are not legally bound to enter into an employment agreement in Sri Lanka with their employees.
 Verbal confirmation can be done in most cases.
-The Sri Lanka labor laws identify the following types of employment in the country:
+The Sri Lankan labor laws identify the following types of employment in the country:

 • Open-ended: No end date, most common, full labor protections.